Understanding AI: Classical Machine Learning vs. Generative AI

-AI has become a key component of operational efficiency and decision-making in businesses, and the rise of generative AI (GenAI) will further transform innovation across industries.
-At the core of many AI tools is classical machine learning (ML), also known as traditional ML, which enables capabilities like clustering, recommendation systems, and predictive analytics.
-With GenAI, the creation of new outputs produces more variability and originality, and it’s crucial to distinguish these functions from classical ML.
-As 90% of senior data leaders increase investment in GenAI, businesses must understand the scope of its capabilities to maximize productivity gains and customer experience.
+AI has become a key component of operational efficiency and decision-making in businesses, with classical machine learning enabling core capabilities like clustering, recommendation systems, and predictive analytics.
+While generative AI represents an exciting and rapidly evolving frontier capable of producing entirely new outputs with greater variability and originality, it’s crucial to distinguish its functions from those of traditional ML.
+As 90% of senior data leaders increase investment in GenAI, businesses must understand the full scope of AI technologies to maximize productivity gains and enhance customer experiences across industries.

 Classical Machine Learning vs. Generative AI